Key takeaways:

 Your healthcare team can help you decide if one or more of these vaccines is right for you.

 Pneumonia is a lung infection that can be caused by viruses, bacteria, and fungi (this is less common).
 Pneumonia itself isn’t contagious.
 But many of the viruses and bacteria that can lead to pneumonia are contagious.
-You can lower your risk of getting pneumonia by washing your hands, avoiding people who are sick, and staying up to date with vaccines.
+You can lower your risk of getting pneumonia by washing your hands, avoiding people who are sick, and staying up-to-date with vaccines.

 Centers for Disease Control and Prevention.
 (2023).
 Risk factors for pneumonia.